Easy Ayurveda Video Classes

 3. Turmeric and pongamia seed paste in eczema:

-Equal amount of fresh rhizomes of turmeric and pongamia seeds are taken and fine paste is made.
+Equal amounts of fresh rhizomes of turmeric and pongamia seeds are taken and fine paste is made.

 This is applied over the skin lesions like eczema, scabies etc and good results are observed.